Shrek Forever After: Video game

-Future

-Possible sequel
+Sequel

-In 2014, a Fox Business Network interview with Dreamworks CEO Jeffrey Katzenberg implied that more Shrek films would eventually be made saying, "But I think you can be confident that we'll have another chapter in the Shrek series.
+In 2014, a Fox Business Network interview with DreamWorks CEO Jeffrey Katzenberg implied that more Shrek films would eventually be made saying, "But I think you can be confident that we'll have another chapter in the Shrek series.
 We're not finished and, more importantly, neither is he."
-Following NBCUniversal acquisition of DreamWorks Animation in 2016, President and CEO Steve Burke discussed plans to revive the franchise.
+Following the acquisition of DreamWorks Animation by Comcast and NBCUniversal in 2016, NBCUniversal President and CEO Steve Burke discussed plans to revive the franchise.
 In July 2016, The Hollywood Reporter cited sources saying that a fifth film was planned for a 2019 release.
 By late 2016, reports surfaced that the script had been completed.

-Spin-offs

-Puss in Boots is a computer-animated adventure comedy film that was released on October 28, 2011.
-A prequel to the Shrek films, the film is based on and follows the origin story of the character of the same name, and his adventures with Kitty Softpaws and mastermind Humpty Dumpty.

-A sequel, titled Puss in Boots: The Last Wish was released on December 21, 2022.
-Taking place after the events of Shrek Forever After, it follows the title character down to his last life and seeking to restore his previous eight lives with the mystical Last Wish, lost while escaping new enemies who plan to hunt him down, with the help of his friends, including Softpaw.
+In April 2023, four months after the release of a spin-off sequel Puss in Boots: The Last Wish, executive producer Chris Meledandri confirmed that a fifth film is planned, with the original cast in talks to return.
+In June 2024, Eddie Murphy announced that he had begun recording for the film.
+The film will release on June 30, 2027.
+A spin-off centered around Donkey is also in development.